 Our points of greatest pain, tension, and/or confusion are often our greatest times of epiphany and spiritual advancement.

-This doesn't mean we should seek pain found in tension, but neither should we seek to avoid it when we can't.
+This doesn't mean we should seek pain found in tension, but neither should we avoid it through some diversion when we can't.
 Some tensions we cannot eliminate and should not.
 Rather, we need to delve in and wrestle with them to discover the great truths God has for us within them.
 When tension comes, embrace it and learn from it.
 It always has something to tell us about God and ourselves that is important, if we are listening.

 Beauty is greatest when found in the harmony of diversity and tension